gnmic/operator/docs/content/docs/user-guide/pipeline.md

   Configuring telemetry pipelines
 ---

-The `Pipeline` resource connects targets, subscriptions, outputs, and inputs together.
+The `Pipeline` resource connects targets, tunnelTargetPolicies, subscriptions, outputs, and inputs together.
 It defines the flow of telemetry data through the system.

 ## Basic Configuration